Woodland at Station Approach, Edale, Derbyshire S33 72A Tree Preservation Order 95/2021

 People affected by the order have a right to object or make comments on any of the trees or woodlands covered before we decide whether the order should be made permanent.

 We will write to you again when we have made our decision.
-In the meantime, if you would like any more information or have any questions about this letter, please contact Felicity Stout by telephone on 01629 816308.
+In the meantime, if you would like any more information or have any questions about this letter and notice, please contact Felicity Stout address as above and telephone number 01629816308.

-COPY OF REGULATION 4 OF THE TOWN AND COUNTRY PLANNING (TREES) REGULATIONS 1999
+COPY OF REGULATION 6 OF THE TOWN AND COUNTRY PLANNING (TREE PRESERVATION)(ENGLAND) REGULATIONS 2012

 Objections and representations

-(i)delivered to the authority not later than the date specified by them under regulation 3(2)(c); or
+(i)delivered to the authority not later than the date specified by them under regulation 5(2)(c); or

-4(2)The authority may treat as duly made objections and representations which do not comply with the requirements of paragraph (1) if, in the particular case, they are satisfied that compliance with those requirements could not reasonably have been expected.165To be served by LPAs on making a tree preservation order [see paragraph 3.23 of this Guide].
+6(2)The authority may treat as duly made objections and representations which do not comply with the requirements of paragraph (1) if, in the particular case, they are satisfied that compliance with those requirements could not reasonably have been expected.